abenkhadra/bcov-artifacts/README.md

   - `experiment-01.sh`.
 This script patches our sample binaries and shows how coverage data can be collected.
 It assumes that `bcov` was installed using the previous script.

+  - `Dockerfile`.
+A file to build and install the artifacts in a docker image.